DANS-KNAW/dans-frontend-framework/README.md

     pnpm i

 #### Running the app(s)
-    pnpm run dev
+    pnpm dev

-To run just a single app, add a line to the package.json scripts section like so:
+To run just a single app, you can add a line to the package.json scripts section like so:

     "dev:ohsmart": "turbo run dev --filter=@dans-framework/ohsmart"

-Then run `pnpm run dev:ohsmart` to start.
+Then run `pnpm dev:ohsmart` to start.

+Or simply run

+    pnpm --filter @dans-framework/ohsmart dev

 #### Testing the app(s)
 Tests are not implemented at the moment.

-    pnpm run test
+    pnpm test

 #### Building the app(s)

-    pnpm run build
+    pnpm build

 #### Adding a library to an app/package
 Add a library to all apps/packages.